TPE Hospice Audits: 7 Steps to Prevent Costly Medicare Paybacks

 5. Monitor Technical Compliance

 Small technical errors can lead to denials — even when care is appropriate.
-Double-check that:
+Double-check:

 6. Engage in Mock TPE Reviews